- How aggregating indexes work

 GROUP BY and

 WHERE clauses, and any columns in the fact table that are used as join keys.
-If a column is missing, Firebolt must scan the fact table, and the aggregating index doesn’t improve performance.
+If a column is missing, Firebolt must scan the fact table instead, and the aggregating index thus won’t improve performance.

 You can specify as many aggregate expressions as required in an aggregating index definition.
 At query runtime, the number of aggregate expressions does not affect query performance.
 However, because Firebolt pre-processes each aggregate expression during ingestion, each additional aggregate expression increases compute requirements during ingestion.